jestjs/jest/docs/Configuration.md

 The function should either return a path to the module that should be resolved or throw an error if the module can't be found.

+### `restoreMocks` [boolean]

+Default: `false`

+Automatically restore mock state between every test.
+Equivalent to calling `jest.restoreAllMocks()` between each test.
+This will lead to any mocks having their fake implementations removed and restores their initial implementation.

 ### `rootDir` [string]

 Default: The root of the directory containing your jest's [config file](#) _or_